andk/pause/bootstrap/README.md

 complete PAUSE instance, either for testing or for preparing a new PAUSE instance to be used in production.

+## Using DigitalOcean (optional)

-For testing, the simplest thing might be for you to use `mkpause` which has roughly this usage.
+For testing, the simplest thing might be for you to use `mkpause`.
+That program will use the DigitalOcean API to create a Droplet (a virtual machine) and configure it to have a working PAUSE install.
+If you want to use your own machine or virtual machine, you can skip down to the next sectoin.

+`mkpause` has roughly this usage:

 ```
 --username STR (or -u)     your username; defaults to $ENV{USER}